SeanSoraghan/Feature-Extractor/README.md

 Inharmonicity - still in development.

 #OSC Bundle Structure
-The harmonic features will be updated on a slower basis than the spectral featues.
-When all of the features are being sent, the bundle will contain 9 floats in the following order:
+The OSC bundle will contain 9 floats in the following order:

 onset, RMS, centroid, flatness, spread, slope, F0, HER, Inharmonicity

-When the harmonic features are not being sent, the bundle will contain 6 floats in the following order:

-onset, RMS, centroid, flatness, spread, slope
+The harmonic features will be updated on a slower basis than the non-harmonic featues.